TorSalve/modelling-human-pointing/data/README.md

 ### collections.csv

 This file contains the most interesting part of the collected data.
-Each line in the file is a sample of the participants body position.
+Each line in the file is a sample of the participants posture.
 Each repetition is logged with 50Hz, ie. a samples is created every 0.02 seconds.
 One sample consists of the positions and orientations of seven fix-points on the participants body: the index finger, hand, forearm, upper arm, right shoulder, HMD and left shoulder.
 A collection consists of a number of samples and is identified by the combination of participant ID (**pid**) and collection ID (**cid**).
 Note that only the combination is unique, while the participant ID is repeated across collections and the collection ID is repeated across participants.
 The number of samples in a collection varies based on the time a participant needed to conclude the repetition.

-We define the notion of an endpoint as the last sample in each collection, ie. the body position, when a participant pressed the "stop"-trigger on the controller.
+We define the notion of an endpoint as the last sample in each collection, ie. the posture, when a participant pressed the "stop"-trigger on the controller.
 In the *endpoints*-dataset only these samples are included, while the *full*-dataset contains all collected samples.

 *.csv columns*
 * **pid** - ID of the participant, that performed the calibration